department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/research-plan.md

 The 526ez form is one of the most used VA forms.
 However, it's confusing and stressful for Veterans to apply for disability compensation as the  process is rather opaque to the Veteran.
 The form UX often leaves them feeling anxious and forgotten.
 The lack of clarity can also lead to mis-ratings, or misunderstanding of ratings, and a snowball of Appeals.

-As a new team, we are priortizing the landing pages of the form which include an /introduction page that is menat to set veteran's expectations for what to expect of the disability claim process and two follow-up pages meant to determine their elligiblity for benefits based on their discharge date.
+As a new team, we are priortizing design/content on the landing pages of the form which include an /introduction page that is meant to set veteran's expectations for what to expect of the disability claim process **and** two follow-up pages meant to determine their elligiblity for benefits based on their discharge date.
 These two newer pages will follow the one-question-per-page style and replace a post-auth /start page which held a wizard asking the same eligibility questions.
 Past research and heuristic review makes it clear that veterans need more context and insight into this opaque process, so we are hoping to iterate on content and design at the beginnign of the form to set veterans up for successs, foscuing on a few key personas : vets applying for BDD (benefits at discharge), PACT presumptive claims, new claimants, and claimants asking for increase of compensation for a condition that has worsened.

-User goals:
+**User goals:**

 - Successfully and easily find the right tool, and submit a claim online
 - Successfully submit a claim independently without seeking outside help